 - Schedule time with an SMC photographer – SMC has a few student photographers that support the campus community.
 Use this form to schedule a photographer.

 - Use the filters in Google Image Search – In Google Image Search you can filter your result by usage rights.
 As you can see in the below screenshot, you can show only photos that are marked as “Labeled for Reuse.” it is still recommended to click through to the image source and locate the licensing requirements per the creator.

-If you have questions about photography in general, please reach out to your Account Manager.
+If you have questions about photography in general, please reach out to your Strategist/Project Manager.

 If you would like to use our image cropping tool with Chapman’s preset sizes, visit dimensions.chapman.edu.